-Where necessary emotional or well being support is offered to staff and where necessary further training given.
+Where necessary, emotional or well being support is offered to staff and where necessary further training given.

-Pupils are allowed time to calm down before they return to their classroom environments/routine.
-The incident is discussed with pupils and appropriate support and sanctions implemented.
-Sometimes it is more appropriate to discuss events with pupils later in the day when they are more receptive to discussion.
+Pupils are allowed an appropriate amount of time to regulate before they return to their classroom environments/routine.
+The incident is discussed with pupils and appropriate support and sanctions implemented (where necessary).
+Sometimes it is more appropriate to discuss events with pupils later in the day to avoid further distress or escalation of emotions.

-Positive Handling Policy Version 1.0 September 2021 Parents are notified and appropriate action and support agreed for their child.
+Parents are notified and appropriate action and support agreed for their child.